LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 enough degradations to cause sufficient extra effort or load to be observable in the pupillary response (in other words, the pupillary response may reflect the same processes as the behavioral signal, but may not be as sensitive).
-However, given that the magnitude of the effect size in $d^\prime$ is roughly equal for all three trial parameters (see Figure \ref{fig-rev-dprime}a), this explanation seems unlikely.
+However, given that the magnitude of the effect size in d′ is roughly equal for all three trial parameters (see Figure \ref{fig-rev-dprime}a), this explanation seems unlikely.
 Another possibility is that the elevated pupil response is simply due to a higher number of button presses in the switch